Miguel Palau | Principal UX Research Strategist & Design Researcher

 His corporate career progression from ethnographer to Principal spans Tech, AgriTech, FMCG, and Financial Services at Colgate-Palmolive, PepsiCo, Yara International / GammaUX, and Mashreq Bank (UAE).
 Consulting engagements include Microsoft, Intel, Boeing, Nestlé, Pfizer, Mazda, and Coca-Cola across LATAM, APAC, MENA, and Europe.

-He has operated within leading regional research and design firms including Pacific Ethnography (USA), Fjord/Insitum (Mexico), GfK (LATAM), Ipsos, and Gamma UX (Spain).
+He has operated within leading regional research and design firms, including Pacific Ethnography (USA), Fjord/Insitum (Mexico), GfK (LATAM), Ipsos, and Gamma UX (Spain).
 He has contributed research to more than 60 products worldwide, driving double-digit growth in user acquisition (10–15%) across 50+ platforms and delivering board-level strategic recommendations.

 Selected Achievement — TankMix / Yara International